LuanRT/YouTube.js/README_v2.md

     // Modify the request
     // and send it to the proxy

-    // fetch the url
+    // fetch the URL
     return fetch(request, init);
   }
 });
 ```

 ### Streaming
-YouTube.js supports streaming of videos in the browser by converting YouTube's streaming data into a MPEG-DASH manifest.
+YouTube.js supports streaming of videos in the browser by converting YouTube's streaming data into an MPEG-DASH manifest.

 The example below uses [`dash.js`](https://github.com/Dash-Industry-Forum/dash.js) to play the video.